BRIKEV/express-jsdoc-swagger-docs/docs/configuration.md

 ## Security

-The security options is the same as swagger specifies in [their documentation](https://swagger.io/specification/#security-requirement-object).
+The security options are the same as swagger specifies in [their documentation](https://swagger.io/specification/#security-requirement-object).
 A declaration of which security mechanisms can be used across the API.
 The list of values includes alternative security requirement objects that can be used.

 #### Security option example